Pelé Fast Facts

 December 9, 2014 - Discharged from the hospital.

-May 7, 2015 - Pelé is hospitalized to undergo prostate surgery.
+May 7, 2015 - Is hospitalized to undergo prostate surgery.
 He is released after two days.

-August 5, 2016 - It is announced that Pelé will not light the Olympic cauldron in the opening ceremony of the 2016 summer games due to health problems.
+August 5, 2016 - It is announced that he will not light the Olympic cauldron in the opening ceremony of the 2016 summer games due to health problems.